ShakthiReign/valentine-proposal/README.md

 >"Yes" button that reveals celebration message + photos,

->"No" button that jumps to predefined safe positions on hover (smooth transition),
+>"No" button that jumps to predefined safe positions on hover (smooth transition)

->Mobile responsive

 ## Technologies